-VOID SPACE/HINGED SPACE HOUSING
+VOID SPACE/HINGED SPACE HOUSINGFukuoka, Japan 1991

 PROGRAM: Mixed use complex, with 28 residential apartments

-Fukuoka Jisho Co.
+CLIENT: Fukuoka Jisho Co.

 45,671 sq ft

 From hinged space to the silence of void space.
 Four active north facing voids interlock with four quiet south facing voids to bring a sense of the sacred into domestic life.
 To ensure emptiness, the south voids are flooded with water, generating flickering reflections.
 The 28 apartment interiors are conceptualized as "hinged space," a modern interpretation of the multi-use concept of traditional Fusuma.
 Diurnal hinging allows expansion of the living area during the day, reclaimed by bedrooms at night.
 Episodic hinging reflects change in family over time; rooms can be added or subtracted accommodating grown-up children leaving or elderly parents moving in.
 A sense of passage is heightened by three types of access, by allowing apartments to have exterior front doors, and by interlocking apartments like a complex Chinese box.

 – Steven Holl Architects